Today I started training for my second Cardiff Half Marathon.

 Which brings me back to the T word.
 And I intend to take my training very seriously this time.

-In the past, I’ve usually hazarded a guess at my distances and speeds.
+I’ve never been a numbers person and in the past, I’ve usually hazarded a guess at my distances and speeds.
 I don’t own a Garmin or a stopwatch and I’ve yet to work out how to download a suitable app on my phone.
 This lack of technology means my approach to training has always tended to be rather laid-back; I set off having no real idea of what I want to accomplish in terms of mileage or speed.
 Whether I end up running for 40 minutes, an hour or nearly two hours is anyone’s guess, including mine!

-From now on, I will decide, in advance, whether a training run is about speed or distance.
+I will decide, in advance, whether a training run is about speed or distance.
 If it’s distance, how far I am going to run?
 I shall devise routes for specific distances rather than my usual habit of just running where the fancy takes me at the time (often making last-minute decisions at crossroads).

 Now all that remains is to reacquaint myself with one of the mapping websites and perhaps download and learn how to use an app… sounds like more training to me.